lkk688/DeepDataMiningLearning/docs/source/vectordb.md

     )
 ```

 Within an index, vectors are stored in namespaces, and all upserts, queries, and other data operations always target one namespace.
+A namespace is a partition within an index.
+It divides records in an index into separate groups.
 Namespaces are essential for implementing multitenancy when you need to isolate the data of each customer/user.
+A record is a basic unit of data and consists of the following: Record ID (record’s unique ID), Dense vector (also referred to as a vector embedding or simply a vector), Metadata (optional, additional information that can be attached to vector embeddings to provide more context and enable additional filtering capabilities), and Sparse vector (optional).
+For example, the original text of the embeddings can be stored in the metadata.
+Each dimension in a sparse vector typically represents a word from a dictionary, and the non-zero values represent the importance of these words in the document.

 For example, use the upsert operation to write six 2-dimensional vectors into 2 distinct namespaces.
 Use the describe_index_stats operation to check if the current vector count matches the number of vectors you upserted:
 ```bash
 index = pc.Index(index_name)